airtonix/storybook-react-test/README.md

     "prod": "build-storybook -c .storybook -o docs" ...
 ```
+Now `npm run dev` will (in parallel) run jest and storybook in watch mode.

 At this point, the project is ready for local development and netlify deployments.